ethereum/homestead-guide/source/account-management.rst

 Please enter a MASTER passphrase to protect your key store (make it strong!):
 You'll be asked for a "master" passphrase.
 This protects your privacy and acts as a default password for any keys.
 You'll need to confirm it by entering the same text again.

-.. note:: Use a strong randomly generated password.
+..
+Note:: Use a strong randomly generated password.

 We can list the keys within the wallet simply by using the list command: